Hamm01/CourseSelling-App/README.md

 3. Used prisma with postgres and schema is designed using it
 4. Tailwind for UI
 5. Recoil for State management
-6. backend written in Next also
+6. Backend written in Next also